wlswotmd/gef/README.md

         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/smart-cpp-function-name.png)
         * command: `gef config context.smart_cpp_function_name true` or `smart-cpp-function-name` (later is used to toggle).
 * `telescope`: is improved.
-    * It prints ordinal numbers as well as offsets.
+    * It displays ordinal numbers as well as offsets.
-    * It prints if there are canary and ret-addr on the target area.
+    * It displays if there are canary and ret-addr on the target area.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/telescope.png)
     * It supports blacklist address features (to avoid dying when touching the address mapped to the serial device).
     * It also shows the symbol if available.
 * `procinfo`: is improved.
-    * It prints some additional informations.
+    * It displays some additional informations.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/procinfo.png)
 * `elf-info`: is improved.
-    * It prints Program Header and Section Header.
+    * It displays Program Header and Section Header.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/elf-info.png)
     * It supports parsing from memory.
 * `checksec`: is improved.
-    * It prints whether Static or Dynamic.
+    * It shows whether Static or Dynamic.
-    * It prints whether Stripped or not.
+    * It shows whether Stripped or not.
     * It detects canary against static stripped binary.
-    * It prints whether Intel CET instructions (endbr64/endbr32) is found or not.
+    * It shows whether Intel CET instructions (endbr64/endbr32) is found or not.
-    * It prints whether RPATH/RUNPATH is set or not.
+    * It shows whether RPATH/RUNPATH is set or not.
-    * It prints if Clang CFI/SafeStack is used or not.
+    * It shows if Clang CFI/SafeStack is used or not.
-    * It prints whether System-ASLR is enabled or not.
+    * It shows whether System-ASLR is enabled or not.
-    * It prints whether GDB ASLR setting is enabled or not.
+    * It shows whether GDB ASLR setting is enabled or not.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/checksec.png)
 * `got`: is improved.
-    * It prints not only GOT address but also PLT address.
+    * It displays not only GOT address but also PLT address.
     * It scans `.plt.sec` section if Intel CET is enabled.
     * It can also display the GOT of the library.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/got.png)
 * `canary`: is improved.
-    * It prints all canary positions in memory.
+    * It displays all canary positions in memory.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/canary.png)
 * `edit-flags`: is improved.
-    * It prints the meaning of each bit if `-v` option is provided.
+    * It displays the meaning of each bit if `-v` option is provided.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/edit-flags-x64.png)
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/edit-flags-arm.png)
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/edit-flags-arm64.png)